With the rollup-plugin-cleanup you have:

 Why not Uglify?

-Uglify is a excelent minifier but you have little control over the results, while with cleanup your coding style remains intact and removal of comments is strictly under your control.
+Uglify is a excelent minifier but you have little control over the results, while with js-cleanup your coding style remains intact and the removal of comments is strictly under your control.

-By default, only the .js, .jsx, and .tag files are processed, but it can be useful for any non-binary file if you skip the JS parsing by setting the option
+By default, only the .js, .jsx, and .tag files are processed, but you can expand or restrict the set of accepted files using the options

 ||String or array of strings with extensions of files to process.|